zyferlink/apple-react-web-app/README.md

 #### 1. Model Component Implementation

-- Build a basic model section
+- Build a basic model section.

 👉 [View the updated `Model.jsx` Component](./src/components/model3d/Model.jsx)

 **Note:**
 You can see the changes in real time during the development phase.

 <br>